-The DSL and deputies have completed:

-- NCFE Cache level 2 certificate in understanding safeguarding and prevent - Designated safeguarding lead training

-Staff who are promoted to these positions will undertake, within 3 months of undertaking the role, this training or the equivalent available at such time.
+The DSL and deputies have completed NCFE CACHE Level 2 in Understanding safeguarding and Prevent as well as, Designated safeguarding lead training.
+Any staff who is promoted to this role, will undertake within 3 months, the training above or equivalent at any such time.